Ambergate

+Ambergate (/ˈæmbərgeɪt/) is a village in Derbyshire, England, situated where the River Amber joins the River Derwent.
+It is about 6 mi south of Matlock.

+The village forms part of the Heage and Ambergate ward of Ripley Town Council with a population of 5,013 at the 2011 Census.
+Ambergate is within the Derwent Valley Mills UNESCO World Heritage site, and has historical connections with George Stephenson, and is notable for its railway heritage and telephone exchange.
+The village also hosts an annual carnival.

+The A610 road from Ripley and Nottingham joins the A6 trunk road at Ambergate as it runs north to south along the Derwent valley between Matlock and Derby.
+Neighbouring hamlets are Sawmills and Ridgeway.
+Alderwasley, Heage (the site of Heage Windmill), Nether Heage and Crich are other significant neighbouring settlements.
+Shining Cliff woods, Thacker's woods and Crich Chase border the village.

+History

+Name and origins

 Until the early 19th century it was known as Toadmoor, with no more than a few artisans' cottages.
 The placename has previously been attributed as deriving from the Derbyshire dialect "t'owd moor" (Old Moor).
 The origins of Toadmoor have been traced back by the Survey of English Place-Names as meaning "toadpool", the earliest reference being in 1397 and associated references suggesting how the name of "toad mire" was later corrupted to become "toad moor" therefore confusing the landscape feature meanings of "mire" and "moor".
 As the area is a steep-sided valley bottom with notable floodplains, marsh and bog areas adjacent to the River Derwent the "toadpool" definition is more likely.

-The southerly half of the present village is still shown as Toadmoor on the Ordnance Survey's maps, and the name is retained in the street name Toadmoor Lane.
+The southerly half of the present village is still shown as Toadmoor on Ordnance Survey maps, and the name is retained in the street name Toadmoor Lane and the Toadmoor Tunnel.
 The name "Amber Gate" was originally applied to the tollgate for the Nottingham turnpike, but was adopted by the North Midland Railway for Ambergate railway station on the Derwent Valley line.

-The turnpike to Matlock was opened in 1818.
-Until then the main road from Belper northwards had been through Wirksworth and such traffic as there was, would have been mainly cotton from Arkwright's Mill at Cromford.
-However, the Cromford Canal, opened in 1794, also passes the village.
-In 1818 the turnpike to Nottingham was opened with a toll house at the junction.